Armed Forces Insurance Military Spouse of the Year Program

 As lead art director for the program from 2012 through 2018, I was responsible for designing and running the social media voting campaigns, highlighting all the winners in cover and feature stories in Military Spouse (our monthly print magazine), environment design for each event location, directing all the photography needs, designing all event promo and marketing materials, finding vendors for detailed design fabrications, working with event sponsors, and collaborating with third party media for post-event coverage.
 This extensive program was a labor of love and a huge undertaking.

 In the early years, AFI MOSY was held at smaller venues in the Washington, D.C. area, but it eventually gained traction.
 We’ve been fortunate to have the Joint Chiefs of Staff contribute to the awards process.

 The Joint Chiefs of Staff cited us for creating a program that provided a network, voice and recognition for the hard work of military spouses across every division of the American military.

 Throughout the years, the Obama and Trump administrations have both participated, and in 2018 we co-hosted the awards with the United Service Organizations (USO).
 Along with my other responsibilities, I assisted the USO with their environment design for the fundraising gala where we revealed our 2018 winner.
 National media outlets (including Fox & Friends, CNN, The View, Ellen and Oprah) have featured our team’s hard work, and celebrities – including Taya Kyle (wife of Chris Kyle from American Sniper), some of NASCAR’s top drivers, Terry Bradshaw, Gary Sinise, Kellie Pickler, The American Military Spouse Choir and many more – have contributed to these events.
-For the final results of this case study, please go to the bottom of the page.

 Type of WorkAgency - Armed Forces Insurance, VIQTORY (Military Spouse)